What is RLR?

 - You purchased used cloth diapers and want a “fresh” start.

-With hard water, adding washing soda to every load will help the detergent do it’s job.
+With hard water, adding washing soda to every load during just the wash cycle will help the detergent do it’s job better.

 Do you use washing soda as a water softener?
 What is your experience?